Newborn infants can become infected with herpes virus during pregnancy, during labor or delivery, or after birth.

 - Poor feeding

-- Seizures, shock, coma
+- Seizures, shock, or coma

 Herpes that is caught shortly after birth has symptoms similar to those of birth-acquired herpes.